ProtoconNet/protocon-general-doc/docs/sdk/js.rst

 | Before start, you must hold the account registered in the network.

-| In Mitum, only an existing account can create operations to be stored in a block.
+| Mitum handles only operations sent by accounts that already exist on the network normally.

 | An account consists of the following factors.